 Below, a news blurb that claims Judy wore one of the costumes from the film to her “recent” birthday party.

-August 9, 1953: Judy and family recently purchased a home in the Holmby Hills section of Los Angeles where they would live until the early 1960s.
+August 9, 1953: Judy and her family recently purchased a home in the Holmby Hills section of Los Angeles where they would live until the early 1960s.
 The property was previously owned by film producer Hunt Stromberg.
 According to the auction notice above, Stromberg left furnishings and other items that went up for auction beginning August 10th, with a public exhibition held on this date not at the home but at the auction house.
 There are some interesting items on the list.
 Stromberg wasn’t in financial need by any means, having been a successful film producer and a founding investor in Santa Anita Park and Hollywood Park Racetracks.
 These were simply items he didn’t want anymore.
-I wonder if Judy and family got first dibs on any of it as part of the sale?
+I wonder if Judy and her family got first dibs on any of it as part of the sale?

 August 9, 1956: The 1955 re-release of The Wizard of Oz was over but that didn’t mean the film wasn’t still circulating, as this article and ad from the Casper, Wyoming “Morning” paper show.
 The film had its world television premiere that following November 1956, which turned out to be a milestone for the film and in television history.

 August 9, 1961: Judy signed a contract drafted on this date for her September 20 concert in Denver.
 Her payment was $12,500; she would also receive 60% of the box office take once it got over $25,000.